sheenanick/message-board/README.md

 * `ember serve` to run the application.
 * View [http://localhost:4200](http://localhost:4200).

+This project is also deployed on Heroku and can be viewed [here](https://safe-headland-34471.herokuapp.com/).

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details